 Section 4.11.
 Action Without Meeting.
 Any action required or permitted to be taken at any meeting of the Board of Directors or of any committee thereof may be taken without a meeting if the action is taken by all members of the Board of Directors or of such committee.
-The action must be evidenced by at least one written consent describing the action taken, signed by each member of the Board of Directors or of such committee or filed with the corporate records reflecting the action taken.
+The action must be evidenced by at least one written consent describing the action taken, signed by each member of the Board of Directors or of such committee, and included in the minutes or filed with the corporate records reflecting the action taken.